 My husband has recently begun major smoothie experimentation.
 Sometimes the smoothies are a huge hit and other times…they’re a total bomb.
-When the kids turn their nose up at them and make crazy face, we know it was a failure.
+When the kids turn their nose up at them and make a crazy face, we know it was a failure.

 Without the hydrolyzed protein and coconut oil, this smoothie, while delicious, is pretty light on the protein and fat.
 Protein and fats will keep you filled up and help stabilize your blood sugar levels.
-These ingredient have some other pretty fantastic benefits too.
+These ingredients have some other pretty fantastic benefits too.

 Collagen is the most abundant protein in the human body.
 Collagen helps improve your skin, decrease inflammation, supports joint health, helps keep your appetite in check, and more.
 Once you add this super-food to your diet, you’ll never look back!

 Coconut oil is one of the most abundant sources of Medium Chain Triglycerides (MCT).
 Human breast milk is another great source, but you likely don’t keep that on tap.
 The interesting thing about MCTs is that the body does not digest and use them the same way as it does other fatty acids.
 The liver breaks them down and the body uses them almost immediately.